 Indigenous Elder vs Senior

 This is an article about the impact words and communications have on the recipient.
-I've said it before and I'll keep on saying it, the words we choose impact people.
+I've said it before and I'll keep on saying it, the words we choose have an impact on people.
 If you choose words Indigenous Peoples are comfortable with then you'll be more successful.

 Indigenous Elder or senior?
 Which one do you choose?
-When it comes to effective communications with people, not just Indigenous people, which are the focus of this blog, picking the right words can mean the difference between being effective, being mediocre, or getting yourself into outright trouble.
+When it comes to effective communication with people, not just Indigenous Peoples, which is the focus of this blog, picking the right words can mean the difference between being effective, being mediocre, or getting yourself into outright trouble.
 Consider our article on Columbus discovering the new world.
-Clearly a case where choosing the wrong words has led to outright trouble.
+Clearly, a case where choosing the wrong words has led to outright trouble.
 See our articles on the usage of "Stakeholder" and "Crown Lands" for other examples.

 Not true is the fact that their words had no impact.
 I know some of you will understand this from your corporate harassment training.
-It's not whether you meant to offend, or scare, or bully, but it's how people are made to feel.
-That's the important point in this article.
+It's not whether you meant to offend, scare, or bully, but it's how people are made to feel.
+That's the important point of this article.

 I would say no. A better way to present your product is to say, "This is a great item for your Elders."
 Why this term and not the other?
 Because it is a term used by more and more communities as it's a term they are comfortable with.
 Another example would be the distinction between using the words Indigenous Elder or senior.